ASESSO HEALTH | Education & Jaw Health Resource

 Q: Does jaw repositioning help restore opening?

 Yes, significantly.
-Devices like Asesso Guard reduce nightly muscle stress, improve muscle recovery, and often increase opening measurably within weeks.
+Devices like the Asesso Guard reduce nightly muscle stress, improve muscle recovery, and often increase opening measurably within weeks.
 This addresses the chronic load that keeps opening limited.

 This article is for educational purposes only and does not constitute medical or dental advice.
 Please consult a qualified healthcare provider for personalized guidance.